IEntin/ClientServer/README.md

 in the project root directory.

 =======
-### Fast Lockless Linux Client-Server with TCP and fifo clients
+### Fast Lockless Linux Client-Server with TCP and FIFO clients
 Using both bidirectional named pipes and tcp.\
 Lockless.
 Processing batches of requests  without locking.\
 Business logic, tasks multithreading, and communication layer are completely decoupled.\